-This project examines selected issues relating to the legal framework within which charities operate, in order to recommend reforms with a positive impact on charity law in practice.
+This project examined selected issues relating to the legal framework within which charities operate, in order to recommend reforms with a positive impact on charity law in practice.

-Our recommendations for reform in the Social Investment by Charities report are included in the Charities (Protection and Social Investment) Act 2016.
-This received Royal Assent on 16 March 2016.
+Our recommendations for reform in the Social Investment by Charities report were included in the Charities (Protection and Social Investment) Act 2016, which received Royal Assent on 16 March 2016.

 This project originated from our Eleventh Programme of Law Reform, published in July 2011, and the independent review of the Charities Act 2006 led by Lord Hodgson of Astley Abbotts.

 In September 2013, Government confirmed its support for the project in its responses to Lord Hodgson’s review and the report of the Public Administration Select Committee in its post-legislative scrutiny inquiry into the Charities Act 2006.

 The project was not a full review of charity law.